Black Kind

 This is very real, and it cannot be fixed with prizes, points and weekly challenges.
 This is something deeply rooted.

-We don’t know when it took root, if it happened during slavery or after, but this is ten miles beyond crabs in the bucket and the word that kept coming to my mind was “pathology.”
+We don’t know when it took root, if it happened during slavery or after.
+However, this is ten miles beyond crabs in the bucket.
+Week after week, the word that kept coming to my mind was “pathology.”

 Pathology: Having to do with a disease.

 But I still didn’t give up.
 I thought to myself, maybe this thing I’m doing isn’t actually that hard.
-I bet if a celebrity like Will Smith or somebody told Black people to be deliberately, consciously kind to one another, it would take off in no time and people would actually do it.
+I bet if a celebrity like Will Smith or somebody told Black people to be deliberately, consciously kind to one another, it would take off in no time.

 I started thinking.
 As much as I believe in this, perhaps I’m not the one who can win this battle.
 Perhaps it is not my battle to fight.
 Someone with a wider audience and more influence could get it done.

-A few weeks later in March of 2022 I noticed that Time Magazine had a cover story on a young Black Child.
+A few weeks later, in March 2022 I noticed that Time Magazine had a cover story on a young Black child.
 His name is Orion Jean.

 His special platform is kindness.